GhiwaDaccache/GhiwaDaccache/README.md

 **`Foundation of Computer Science student`**

 ### 👷🏻‍♀️ A little about me
-I'm a Civil Engineering graduate who decided to delve deeper into the tech world.
-Having previously worked as a Project Manager and Team Leader, looking forward to combining all those experiences to see what will come out.
+After graduating with a Civil Engineering degree, I decided to delve deeper into the tech world.
+Having previously worked as a Project Manager and Team Leader, I'm looking forward to combining all those experiences to see what will come out.

 ---